STANLEY

 BUS FROM CAUSEWAY BAY AND NORTH POINT

-On Sundays and Public Holidays service 63 is replaced by service 65 (fare HK$8.40)following the same route from 07-00 to 19-00 at 15/20 minute intervals (the 63 bus continues to Stanley Prison whereas the 63 terminates at Stanley Village).
+On Sundays and Public Holidays service 63 is replaced by service 65 which operates from 07-00 to 19-00 at 15/20 minute intervals.
+After Happy Valley the 65 service operates via Aberdeen Tunnel and Ocean Park and rejoins the service 65 route at Repulse Bay (the 63 bus continues to Stanley Prison whereas the 63 terminates at Stanley Village).

 GREEN MINIBUS FROM CAUSEWAY BAY

-Green Minibus service 40 (fare HK$9 increasing to HK$11 between midnight and 6am) operates a 24 hour service daily from Tang Lung Street near Times Square in Causeway Bay via Hennessy Road (where you can also board near Causeway Bay MTR Station) to Stanley Village (Stanley Main Beach).
-It operates a 2/5 minute frequency service from 06-00 to midnight and 15 minute frequency between midnight and 06-00.
+Green Minibus service 40 operates a 24 hour service daily from Jardine's Bazaar* in Causeway Bay via Hennessy Road (where passengers can also board near Causeway Bay MTR Station) to Stanley Village (Stanley Main Beach).
+It operates a 10/15 minute frequency service from 06-00 to midnight and 15 minute frequency between midnight and 06-00.
 The journey takes approx 35 minutes.

 STANLEY MARKET

 Located on Stanley Village Road and surrounding alleyways this is a part covered, part outdoor market open from 10am (some shops open a little later) to 6-30pm daily.
 The market is popular with both tourists and locals and gets particularly busy at weekends.
 There is a variety of shops and stalls selling a variety of casual clothes, footwear, sportswear, artworks, antiques, jewellery, toys and souvenirs.
 Prices are generally cheaper than could expect to be charged in most other shopping districts but some shops here do not allow the practice of allowing customers to “bargain” for prices which is commonplace in many of Hong Kong’s street markets.
-For a list of shops in Stanley Market see;
+There are a number of outlet shops selling clothes (often "seconds" or factory overruns) from factories in Mainland China.
+Stanley Market website;

 STANLEY WATERFRONT